 - Saved scripts are accessible to all the users, if they have the appropriate permissions.
-You are required to have the appropriate permissions to create, view, edit, and execute shared scripts.
-Private scripts are only accessible to the user who created them.
-They can only be created, edited, deleted, or executed by the user who created the script. - Ad-Hoc scripts are created or uploaded for one-time use and is not stored in Server Automation.
-Ad-Hoc script is created or uploaded and then immediately executed by a user and during this process, only one user has access to the script.
+You are required to have the appropriate permissions to create, view, edit, and execute saved scripts. - Ad-Hoc scripts are created or uploaded for one-time use and are not stored in Server Automation.
+Ad- Hoc scripts are created or uploaded and then immediately executed by a user and during this process, only this user has access to the scripts.